 Boy Scouts of America 60 Pikes Peak Council

-The overall goal of the ScoutReach program is to provide the character building Scout program to under-served and at risk youth in the Pikes Peak Region.
-With this program we provide a safe place for youth to have meaningful interaction, develop socially with their peers, and give parents a chance to participate with their children.
+The overall goal of the ScoutReach program is to provide the character building Scout program to under-served and at-risk youth in the Pikes Peak Region.
+This program provides a safe place for youth to have meaningful interaction, develop socially with their peers, all while giving parents a chance to participate with their children.
 These programs are led by both volunteer and paid leadership.

 The primary goal of this project is to address the needs of the “Whole Child” by integration of three programs within CASA of the Pikes Peak Region – Dependency and Neglect, Life Long Links, and Milton Foster Children’s Fund.
-All three programs are designed to promote stability, safety and permanency for children who have been removed from their homes due to abuse, neglect and/or domestic violence.
-Dependency and Neglect recruits and trains community volunteers who advocate on behalf of child victims within the 4th Judicial District with the goal to ensure these children achieve safety, stability and permanency.
+All three programs are designed to promote stability, safety, and permanency for children who have been removed from their homes due to abuse, neglect, and/or domestic violence.
+Dependency and Neglect recruits and trains community volunteers who advocate on behalf of child victims within the 4th Judicial District with the goal to ensure these children achieve safety, stability, and permanency.
 Life Long Links is a family search program for foster youth who are in out-of-home placement with the goal to provide 3-5 meaningful long-term connections so these youth have support and nurturing once they emancipate from the state.
-Milton Foster Children’s Fund provide unduplicated resources for foster youth enabling them to obtain meaningful employment, education and stability as they enter adulthood.
+Milton Foster Children’s Fund provides unduplicated resources for foster youth enabling them to obtain meaningful employment, education, and stability as they enter adulthood.

 CASA of the Pikes Peak Region

-Catholic Charities Family Strengthening Services includes Family Connections and Income & Relief Services, specifically serving the needs of individuals and families who are low-income, at risk or experiencing homelessness.
-Through Family Connections (FC) at the Helen Hunt Campus and Income & Relief Services at the Hanifen Center, we provide innovative intervention programs that alleviate crisis and provide a safe place of refuge for individuals and families.
-Coordinated case management offers an opportunity for more intensive work for greater probability of goal attainment, crisis intervention and triage, emergency supplies, linkage to transportation and housing, job skills and placement, and continuing re-engagement and communication around client needs, including housing and job placement status and administrative oversight.
+Catholic Charities Family Strengthening Services includes Family Connections and Income & Relief Services, specifically serving the needs of individuals and families who are low-income, at-risk, or experiencing homelessness.
+Through Family Connections (FC) at the Helen Hunt Campus and Income & Relief Services at the Hanifen Center, Catholic Charities provides innovative intervention programs that alleviate crisis and provide a safe place of refuge for individuals and families.
+Coordinated case management helps clients achieve goal attainment, crisis intervention and triage, emergency supplies, linkage to transportation and housing, job skills and placement, and continuing re-engagement and communication around client needs.
+This often includes housing and job placement status and administrative oversight.
 Programs and services delivered through FC and IRS serve the most vulnerable in our community and directly align with two of PPUW’s funding priorities.

 The Siemer Institute for Family Stability model targets root causes of student mobility using coordinated case management and a continuum of services.
 A 2Gen model addresses immediate concerns for the family to promote student success.
-Families will be assessed, set goals, develop case plans and use a variety of supports/services.
-Families are also offered opportunities to attend group enrichment events throughout the school year which promote socialization, peer learning and build awareness of community resources and health and well-being issues.
+Families are assessed, they set goals, and then develop case plans and use a variety of supports/services.
+Families are also offered opportunities to attend group enrichment events throughout the school year which promote socialization, peer learning, and build awareness of community resources and health and well-being issues.
 Participants commit to the program for up to 24 months.
 Progress toward goals is evaluated quarterly using the Colorado Family Support Assessment and Arizona Self-Sufficiency Matrix.
 Decisions about interventions are strengthened through case conferencing between client care team members.
-Program goals address immediate needs, build resilience through economic supports, provide CCCC services and referrals and develop family case plans built on achievable options for future self-sustainability.
+Program goals address immediate needs, build resilience through economic supports, provide CCCC services and referrals, and develop family case plans built on achievable options for future self-sustainability.

 Community of Caring